okraskat/okraskat.github.io/_posts/2019-06-04-java-recruitment-questions.markdown

 - hr
 ---

-My previews post was about recruitment practices [read here](https://okraskat.github.io/thoughts-about-recruitment/).
+My previous post was about recruitment practices [read here](https://okraskat.github.io/thoughts-about-recruitment/).
 Today I want to share with you a list of Java interview questions which were asked me.

 Even if you are senior developer you need to be prepared to answer questions about: